 2. Get Oriented

 When opened, the app opens to your last-viewed resource in the central tabs view.
-If you have multiple resources open, swipe to switch between them.
+If you have multiple tabs open, swipe to switch between them.

 Did you know?
 You can change the default font size, spacing, theme (i.e., light or dark mode) of the app from the panel menu settings.
 Learn more.

 A navigation bar at the bottom of the screen provides quick access to the major sections of the app.
-If you can’t see these options, tap the center of the screen to bring up the navigation bar.
+If you can’t see these options, tap the top bar of the screen to bring up the navigation bar.
 Tap any icon to view the respective area.

-- The Tab view () is the default view for the app.
+- Tab View () opens an overview of all opened tabs.
 Each tab represents an open resource, search, guide, or any other feature.
 You can split tabs between two items, link tabs to scroll together, save tab layouts for use later, and more.
-Tap the icon to open an overview of all opened tabs.

-- The Navigation menu () expands a menu with access to all of the areas and features available within the Logos app.
+- The More Items Menu () expands a menu with access to all of the areas and features available within the Logos app.
 It’s a great place to go if you can’t remember where to find a specific feature.

 Did you know?
 You can set a preferred Bible as the default Bible for any opened passage, guide, or tool.
 Learn more.